 Cathodic protection services and solutions

 In order to prevent corrosion from damaging and tearing down valuable assets, cathodic protection systems are installed.
+This may include several different approaches.
 We have more than 35 years of experience within cathodic protection and offer various types of solutions.

 - CP modelling

 - CP design

 - CP inspection

 Many of these services draw from our in-house developed computer software, SeaCorrTM, which is designed to simulate CP systems.
 We also provide solutions for stainless steels, which in many cases are in fact prone to corrosion.
 Our combination of practical and theoretical approaches provides more accurate results, which is important when considering inspection intervals and life extension studies.